Highlights of Japan - Japanspecialist

 Start by visiting the Ryoan-ji temple with its famous rock garden, and then the famous Kinkaku-ji 'Golden Pavilion.'
-Make your way towards Arashiyama in the western part of Kyoto, where you'll find the Tenryu-ji Shrine – an atmospheric Zen temple - and the famous Sagano bamboo forest.
+Make your way towards Arashiyama in the western part of Kyoto, where you'll find the Tenryu-ji temple – an atmospheric Zen temple - and the famous Sagano bamboo forest.
 A terrific way to see the area is to hire a rickshaw for an hour.

 On your way back to the centre, pay a visit to the former residence of the shogun, the UNESCO listed Nijo Castle.
 Public transport (especially Kyoto City bus) will get you between the sights easily, and it's also a great city to enjoy by bicycle.

 Start your second day by visiting the Eastern part of the city and the famous Ginkaku-ji (Silver Pavilion), home to one of Japan's most fascinating landscape gardens.
-Ginkaku-ji is also the starting point of the Philosopher's Path, a trail along a small stream that's lined with Japanese cherry trees leading you to the beautiful Nanzen-ji shrine.
+Ginkaku-ji is also the starting point of the Philosopher's Path, a trail along a small stream that's lined with Japanese cherry trees leading you to the beautiful Nanzen-ji temple.